 Contact: Sherri Snelling firstname.lastname@example.org or 949-887-1903

 LOS ANGELES – The experts at the University of Southern California (USC) Roski Eye Institute, who for 42 years have pursued novel research that address blinding eye diseases, will present their latest groundbreaking studies at the Association for Research in Vision and Ophthalmology (ARVO) Annual Meeting held May 7-11 in Baltimore.

-“Research is at the heart of what we do at USC, it drives better preventive care, aids in improved diagnoses and creates innovative treatments that preserve, and in some cases, restore vision,” said Rohit Varma, MD, MPH, dean of the Keck School of Medicine of USC and director of the USC Roski Eye Institute.
+“Research is at the heart of what we do at USC, it drives better preventive care, aids in improved diagnoses and creates innovative treatments that preserve, and in some cases, restore vision,” said Rohit Varma, MD, MPH.
 “Whether it is multi-ethnic population-based studies to look at visual impairment prevention, breakthroughs in cornea, retina and ocular oncology diagnosis and treatment, or pushing the technological envelope in OCT imaging and brain mapping, USC clinician scientists are international leaders in pioneering ophthalmic research.”

 Improved Prevention for Pediatric Eye Diseases, Multi-Ethnic Patients